vanHeemstraSystems/simplelogin/README.md

 Based on "How to use Protonmail and SimpleLogin to protect your online privacy" at https://www.youtube.com/watch?v=eUx--17MxfE

+Based on "Use an Email Alias!" at https://youtu.be/5HHdk_GP-Ew?t=556

 ## 100 - Introduction

 See [README.md](./100/README.md)